ALCO Investors Have Opportunity to Lead Alico, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 10, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Alico, Inc. ("Alico" or the "Company") (NASDAQ: ALCO).
+LOS ANGELES, April 11, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Alico, Inc. ("Alico" or the "Company") (NASDAQ: ALCO).

 Class Period: February 4, 2021 – December 13, 2022